apocalyptech/choosable/README.md

 Romeo and/or Juliet, with the filename `romeo.yaml`, so you can take a look at that if you want.
-Given that the intent here is sort of as a personal "bookmarking" system, it doesn't make much sense to start with an already-filled-out tree, but you can also check out a more filled-in version at `romeo_ongoing.yaml` if you like.
-That file will likely be updated as I go through the book more.
+Given that the intent here is sort of as a personal "bookmarking" system, it doesn't make much sense to start with an already-filled-out tree, but you can also check out a complete version of the book at `romeo_full.yaml` if you'd like to mega-cheat.

 USAGE
 -----